 - Animals are assessed to be sure they are able to feed and protect themselves in the wild

-- A suitable environment is found for the animal’s release
+- A suitable environment is found for the animal’s release (when appropriate, animal is returned to the area found)

 Please Note: The Wildlife Rehabilitation Society is a not-for-profit charity.
 The Animal Care Centre, the Wildlife Hotline, and the Community Education program are supported by donations from people like you.